Former NFL & CFL Professional Athlete | Author | Motivational Speaker | Personal Development Coach | UGA Bulldog

-I'm excited to serve as an ambassador of the Safebeat initiative!
+I'm excited to serve as an endorser of the SafeBeat Initiative!

 He began his career at Brookwood high school in Snellville, GA becoming the all-time leading tackler in Gwinnett County.
 He went on to excel as a three-time All-American at the University of Georgia.
 He was initially considered to be undersized according to various critics, but quickly silenced the doubts by exploding onto the field as a true freshman.